vegastrike/Vega-Strike-Engine-Source/README.md

    ccmake ../engine
    # (configure/edit options to taste in ccmake, press 'c' to save the selected options
    # and press 'g' to update the build configuration files used by the make build tool)
-   make -jN # (where N is the number of available CPU threads/cores on your system) mkdir ../bin && cp vegastrike ../bin/ && cp setup/vssetup ../bin/ && cd ..
+   cmake --build . -jN # (where N is the number of available CPU threads/cores on your system) mkdir ../bin && cp vegastrike ../bin/ && cp setup/vssetup ../bin/ && cd ..
    ```